pecard/radarweather/README.md

 ## Motivation

 The goal of `radarweather` is to gather and process weather radar data from [ENRAM](http://www.enram.eu/) Network for Cruz de Leão radar (ptlis) with [bioRad](https://github.com/adokter/bioRad) package to create a set of specific outputs.
-No big deal.

 ## Exemple of Output